+The most prevalent type of bias that you’re trying to reduce with this step is affinity bias.
 Affinity bias is when we feel as though we have a natural connection with people who are similar to us and can often creep into interviews.

 This is just the tip of the iceberg, you can read more about interview bias here.

-Make sure you have scoring criteria
+3. Make sure you have scoring criteria

 For interviews (or any part of the hiring process) to be objective, they need to be tied to fixed criteria.